Editorial Board Function

 - to endorse and promote the journal among peers

-In accordance with the journal policy, Editorial Board members are advised:
+In accordance with the journal policy, Editorial Board members are requested:

-- to register a Publons account at http://www.publons.com ☍ to document their standing on the Editorial Board of ESNBU and also to receive acknowledgement for their reviews when such are performed.
+- to register a Web of Science Reviewer recognition account (formerly Publons http://www.publons.com) to document their standing on the Editorial Board of ESNBU and also to receive acknowledgement for their reviews when such are performed.